By: Yoko Sasaki and 蒲蒲兰 (translator)

 Lines per page: 1-4

-If your child is ready to recognize sight words, point your finger at each character as you or Luka reads the stories.
-You may be surprised by how quickly your child will recognize some of those seemingly complicated Chinese characters!
-Your child may recognize an entire book and get to experience her first proud "I can read a book" moment!
+If your child is ready to recognize sight words, point your finger at each character as you or Luka® reads the stories.
+You may be surprised by how quickly your child will recognize some seemingly complicated Chinese characters!
+Your child may recognize an entire book in this series and get his or her first "I can read a book" experience!

 Is my child ready for this set?